 Liquidity risk management has been another area of focus.
 This was seen as another major failure during the crisis: banks presumed they would always be able to raise funding and woefully underestimated the capital they might need to satisfy contingent liabilities.

-"If a year ago, a bank had a light report of 30 pages to submit to the FSA, then 20 pages of it would have been dedicated to capital adequacy and you would have been lucky if two or three pages were dedicated to liquidity.
+"If a year ago, a bank had a light report of 30 pages to submit to the FSA, then 20 pages of it would have been dedicated to capital adequacy and you would have been lucky if two or three pages was dedicated to liquidity.
 That weight of emphasis will have to change," says Selwyn Blair-Ford, a London-based consultant at FRSGlobal, which implements Basel II risk measurement systems.

-The Basel Committee responded by publishing revised Principles for Sound Liquidity Risk Management and Supervisions in June 2008 - a document endorsed by global supervisors in September.
+The Basel Committee responded by publishing revised Principles for Sound Liquidity Risk Management and Supervisions in June - a document endorsed by global supervisors in September.
 The 17 principles focus heavily on governance, measurement and management of liquidity risks, public disclosure and the role of supervisors.
 Among the new proposals is the requirement that banks articulate a liquidity risk tolerance "appropriate for its business strategy and role within the financial system".
 Senior management should be responsible for establishing the strategy and maintaining a sufficient level of liquidity, with processes to be regularly reviewed and subject to board approval.
-Exactly how a firm goes about articulating liquidity risk tolerance is open to interpretation (Risk South Africa, Spring 2008, pages 30-332).
+Exactly how a firm goes about articulating liquidity risk tolerance is open to interpretation (Risk August 2008, pages 28-31).

 More work still needs to be done on the liquidity front.
 Wellink stresses the Basel Committee needs to "redouble our efforts to develop more consistent benchmarks for sound liquidity at global banks".
 This includes benchmarks for liquidity cushions, maturity mismatch, funding liquidity diversification and resilience to stress.